mariovisic/term-deposit-calculator/readme.md

 # Term deposit calculator

-This term deposit calculator is written in ruby
+This term deposit calculator is written in ruby.

+It only returns whole dollar amounts, the same behaviour as: https://www.bendigobank.com.au/calculators/deposit-and-savings/ though this can easily be changed as the raw calculated value is preserved until presentation time

 ## Running the tests